 “I was in the Civil Practice Clinic my entire third year of school,” he explains.
 “My clinic partner and I worked all year on a very difficult custody case for a woman and her small child.
 We went to trial and won full custody for her plus child support.”

-Bonavida found the challenges of law school to be an overwhelming experience, especially during the first year but adds, “I loved going to law school.
+Bonavida found the first year of law school to be an challenging experience but adds, “I loved going to law school.
 WCL is very student-centric and the professors always have open doors.
 They are extremely helpful, phenomenal people.”

 Bonavida enjoys sharing his WCL experiences with West Coast residents who are either newly admitted to the school or who are considering attending WCL.